steledama/lac/README.md

 ### Download and install the agent

-You can download the Windows Installer for lac from this link.
-[Here](https://github.com/steledama/lac/blob/master/win/lacInstall.iss) you can see the installer script, personalize it and compile yourself.
+You can download the Windows Installer for lac from the link at the top of this reedme.
+[Here](https://github.com/steledama/lac/blob/master/win/lacInstall.iss) you can see the installer script made for [InnoSetup](http://jrsoftware.org).

 ### First agent configuration